Food and biological process engineering: Heating

 A report given to the Food and Drug Administration by the Institute of Food Technologists thoroughly discusses the thermal processing of food.
 A notable step in development of heat application to food processing is pasteurization, developed by Louis Pasteur in the nineteenth century.
 Pasteurization is used to kill microorganisms that could pose risks to consumers or shorten the shelf life of food products.
 Primarily applied to liquid food products, pasteurization is regularly applied to fruit juice, beer, milk, and ice cream.
 Heat applied during pasteurization varies from around 60 °C to kill bacteria to around 80 °C to kill yeasts.
 Most pasteurization processes have been optimized recently to involve several steps of heating at various temperatures and minimize the time needed for the process.

 Basic drawing of an ammonia compressor.
 Ammonia compressors are used in many factories to cool food products.

 A more severe food heating mechanism is thermal sterilization.
 While pasteurization destroys most bacteria and yeast growing in food products, the goal of sterilization is to kill almost all viable organisms found in food products including yeast, mold, bacteria, and spore forming organisms.
 Done properly, this process will greatly extend the shelf life of food products and can allow them to be stored at room temperature.
 As detailed in The Handbook of Food Preservation, thermal sterilization typically involves four steps.
 First, food products are heated to between 110 and 125 °C, and the products are given time for the heat to travel through the material completely.
 After this, the temperature must be maintained long enough to kill microorganisms before the food product is cooled to prevent cooking.
 In practice, though complete sterility of food products could be achieved, the intense and extended heating needed to accomplish this could reduce the nutritive value of the food products, thus, only a partial sterilization is performed.

-Low-Temperature Process
+Low-temperature process

 Low-temperature processing also plays an essential role in food processing and storage.
 During this process, microorganisms and enzymes are subjected to low temperatures.
 Unlike heating, chilling does not destroy the enzymes and microorganisms but simply reduces their activity, which is effective as long as the temperature is maintained.
 As the temperature is raised, activity will rise again accordingly.
 It follows that, unlike heating, the effect of preservation by cold is not permanent; hence the importance of maintaining the cold chain throughout the shelf life of the food product.

-It is important to note that there are two distinct low temperature processes: chilling and freezing.
+There are two distinct low temperature processes: chilling and freezing.
 Chilling is the application of temperatures within the range of 0-8 °C, while freezing is usually below 18 °C. Refrigeration does slow spoilage in food and reduce the risk of bacterial growth, however, it does not improve the quality of the product.